 "Lenox records a kaleidoscopic celebration of individuals with whom she forges a distinct connection despite their being outcasts, oddballs.
 Nothing is too peculiar, too weird, too eccentric for the poet to shun.
 Every accomplishment merits a carnival, every record holder deserves a festival, a parade." -- from a review by Paul David Adkins, first published by Grazing Grain Press

-The Heart That Lies Outside the Body, winner of the 2007 Slapering Hol Press Chapbook Competition, was published in early 2008 as a hand-sewn limited-edition letterpress volume.
+The Heart That Lies Outside the Body is a hand-sewn, limited-edition letterpress volume.
 Written mostly in the voices of record holders from the Guinness Book of World Records, the chapbook is an ode to human superlatives, ludicrous acts, and our common strangeness.
-It is available for purchase from the Slapering Hol Press website or from Amazon.com.

 "Stephanie Lenox's The Heart That Lies Outside the Body ... does what a chapbook does best, concentrates its attention on an intimately connected, carefully selected set of poems -- poems that belong together even as they suggest the nucleus of a longer future collection."-- Philip Miller, Home Planet News